GGonryun/warp-portal/nss_cache/README.md

 ## Cache Files

 The module reads from:
-- `/tmp/warp_portal/passwd.cache` - User information in passwd format
+- `/tmp/p0_agent/passwd.cache` - User information in passwd format
-- `/tmp/warp_portal/group.cache` - Group information in group format
+- `/tmp/p0_agent/group.cache` - Group information in group format

-These files are automatically managed by the Warp Portal daemon based on the cache configuration.
+These files are automatically managed by the P0 Agent daemon based on the cache configuration.

 ## Cache Format